apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/import_package.md

 org.apache.sling.scripting.sightly.render
 ```

-_Note: The excludes are present in the default value of the `<importPackage>` property and are lost if it is definedin the project.
+_Note: The excludes are present in the default value of the `<importPackage>` property and are lost if it is defined in the project.
 In this cases they need to be added manually._

 ### Example configuration for HTL